-So over the years, I’ve learned ways to support my reading habit for less.
-I’m constantly seeking out new sources of cheap books and, better still, free books.
-Here’s my list of the best resources I’ve found for the bookworm on a budget.
+Rather than blow my entire budget on books, I’ve learned ways to support my reading habit for less.
+I’m constantly seeking out new sources of cheap and — better still — free books.
+Here are some great resources for the bookworm on a budget.

-For a book lover, a public library is heaven on earth – a building full of books that anyone can read for free!
-If you have a good library in your town, a library card is a ticket to every era in history and every world ever dreamed of.
+For any book lover, a public library is heaven on earth – a whole building full of books anyone can read for free.
+If you have a good library in your town, a library card is a ticket to every era in history and every world you could ever dream of.

 Sadly, however, not all public libraries are created equal.
-Some are vast buildings crammed with literally millions of volumes on every subject, while others are modest structures holding only a few stacks.
+Some are vast edifices crammed with millions of volumes on every subject, while others are modest buildings housing only a few shelves.

 Fortunately, when you borrow books from the library, you’re not limited to what’s in your local branch.
 Your library card doesn’t just give you access to the stacks – it’s also a passport to your entire library system.